Proper pushforwards on analytic adic spaces: Introduction

 \section{Introduction}

-Arguably the most significant early achievement of Huber's approach to analytic geometry, via his theory of adic spaces, was that it enabled the development of a robust theory of \'etale cohomology with compact support for rigid analytic varieties, and in particular the proof in \cite{Hub96} of a Poincar\'e duality theorem for smooth morphisms (not necessarily assumed partially proper).
-The loosely analogous question of whether one might expect some form of Serre--Grothendieck duality, or (less loosely) even a form of Poincar\'e duality in de \thinspace Rham cohomology, to hold for rigid analytic varieties, has received sporadic attention over the years, most notably in \cite{Chi90,vdP92,Bey97}, where versions of Serre duality are proved under varying hypotheses on the source, target, and morphism involded.
-One hypothesis in particular that is constant throughout is that the morphism is partially proper, and at least one reason (among several) for this is the lack of a reasonable definition of compactly supported cohomology for more general morphisms of rigid analytic spaces.
-Our main purpose in this article is to give such a definition, and to show that it exists as part of a reasonable formalism of higher direct images with compact support.
+Arguably the most significant early achievement of Huber's approach to analytic geometry, via his theory of adic spaces, was that it enabled the development of a robust theory of \'etale cohomology with compact support for rigid analytic varieties, and in particular the proof in \cite{Hub96} of a Poincar\'e duality theorem for smooth morphisms.
+Previously, van\thinspace der\thinspace Put in \cite{vdP92} constructed a theory of compactly supported cohomology and proper pushforwards for abelian sheaves on rigid analytic varieties over a non-Archimedean field, and proved a version of Serre duality for smooth and proper morphisms.